-- Basic infrastructure to support school computerization (e.g., secure space for computers, source of electricity, tables and chairs, internet desired but not required) - A designated school Information Technology point-of-contact, such as an IT teacher or IT lab head - Existing basic computer skills among the teacher population - School is accessible from a main road with reasonable proximity to a city - Potential to get internet - Priority given to secondary school level - Interested, enthusiastic principal, supportive parents and community - A vision and passion for using IT in education
+- Secondary school level with large student population - Adequate infrastructure to support school computerization (e.g., secure space for computers, reliable source of sufficient electricity to power the entire lab, tables and chairs, internet desired but not required) - A designated school Information Technology point-of-contact, such as an IT teacher or IT lab head - Existing basic computer skills among the teacher population - School is accessible from a main road with reasonable proximity to a city - Potential to get internet - Interested, enthusiastic principal, supportive parents and community - A vision and passion for using IT in education

-Schools for 2014 are listed in priority order for implementation.
+Schools for 2015 are listed in priority order for implementation.

-1. Mwandet Secondary School, Arusha, Tanzania
+1. Oldadai Secondary School, Arusha, Tanzania

-Secondmaster: Supeet Ole Meinyal, +255-754-676599, supeetm@yahoo.com
+Headmaster: Urio Godson, +255 764282 128, urio\godson@yahoo.com